You know about milk, cheese, and greens being crucial foods for strong bones.

-Prunes, or as their marketing board says, dried plums, are effective in both preventing and reversing bone loss in postmenopausal women.
+Prunes, or as their marketing board says, dried plums, may be effective in both bone maintenance and bone building in postmenopausal women.
 People who eat the most foods rich in vitamin C (such as citrus fruits and some stone fruits, like plums) have 70% less cartilage loss than those who eat the least and a threefold reduction in the progression of the disease.

 Osteoarthritis (“wear and tear arthritis”), the most common type of arthritis in the U.S., is a painful degenerative condition that occurs when cartilage (which cushions bone joints) become cracked and pitted.
 It is estimated that 80% of the population will have osteoarthritis by the age of 65, although almost half of those people will not have any symptoms.

 Hands-down, bone broth.
 Bone broth is one of the healthiest foods we can consume daily.
 Most importantly, bone broth is rich in two very special amino acids: proline and glycine, as well, it’s rich in vitamins and minerals, and antioxidants (especially calcium, magnesium, and phosphorus).
 Consumers can use bone broth in cooking vegetables, stir fry’s or even sip it like tea.
 I like to make a large batch of bone broth, freeze it in icecube trays and pop out a few cubes for cooking.